 Welcome to St Mary Magdalene!
 Most of the service notes below are included in each week’s bulletin.
 If you have other questions, please contact our office at firstname.lastname@example.org or 303.530.1421 (office hours).
 About Us > Clergy > This Week’s Services >

 Children: Children are always welcome at all services.
-During the 10:00am Sunday service, the nursery is available for children 0-2 years old, and children 3 years – 5th grade meet in the Godly Play room next to the nursery following the Children’s Homily.
+During the 9:00am Sunday service in the summer, the nursery is available for children 0-2 years old, and children 3 years – Kindergarten meet in the Godly Play room next to the nursery following the Children’s Homily.

 Important locations: The first left after entering from the parking lot leads to the office area, the restroom, nursery and Godly Play rooms, and (at the end) the church library.
 Straight ahead from the entryway is the Welcome Center on the left and the kitchen on the right, followed by the sanctuary with the service bulletins and children’s worksheets on the right at the entrance.